WorkTime – employee monitoring software

 It is also important to have monitoring policies and consent forms signed to indicate that they have been notified and given their consent.

 Aside from video surveillance systems, there are various employee-friendly options to consider if the primary goal is to monitor overall productivity and ensure that company resources are properly utilized.
 Employee productivity monitoring software is a great way to balance the benefits of monitoring with the risks of invading employees’ privacy.

 8. Is it legal to monitor private messages and email content?

 Yes.
 As previously stated, this depends on whether an email or a message has been sent or received from a private mailbox on the employer’s equipment/network.
-In this case, the employer is justified in controlling certain activities, such as sending or receiving private messages or emails, to ensure that employees perform their duties during working hours, specifically on company equipment.
-On the other hand, the law considers it a breach of labor discipline if the employer deliberately views the contents of their employees’ personal email account or messages.
+In this case, the employer is justified in controlling certain activities, such as sending or receiving private messages or emails, and ensuring that employees perform their duties during working hours, specifically on company equipment.
+On the other hand, the law considers it a breach of labour discipline if the employer deliberately views the contents of their employees’ personal email account or messages.

 9. Is it legal to monitor employees’ personal devices?

 Yes, monitoring is justified in certain instances.
 For instance, employers who are concerned about the loss of productivity due to excessive use of personal devices during working hours or when the employee’s work is carried out on a personal device.
 In the latter case, adequate measures should be taken to differentiate between personal and business use of the device.